Linear Pipeline

 - Refactor -- Includes before/after expectations

-A type-specific prompt is built for the agent.
+A type-specific prompt is built for the agents.

 Step 2: Preflight Check